MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   > App provides 20 px spacing between toolbar in left rail and Teams navigation.

-* The secondary and tertiary pages in a tab must be opened in a level two and level three view in the main tab area, which is navigated via breadcrumbs or left nav.
+* The secondary and tertiary pages in a tab must be opened in a level 2 and level 3 view in the main tab area, which is navigated via breadcrumbs or left nav.
 You can also include the following components to aid tab navigation:
     * Back buttons
     * Page headers
     * Hamburger menus
-* Tab should not have horizontal scroll.
+* Tab shouldn't have horizontal scroll.
 Whiteboarding apps and other apps that require a larger canvas to allow users to collaborate without a perceived broken app experience, can use horizontal scroll depending on their business need.

 * Deep links in tabs must not link to an external webpage but somewhere within Teams.
 For example, task modules or other tabs.